top of page

 Infant Health

 AEE Rwanda works with early childhood centers, health centers, and community health workers to screen infants for stunting, malnutrition, and developmental issues.
-Infants with serious conditions are referred to local health services however, most issues especially nutritional ones are addressed through community health workers and volunteers who work with parents to ensure a balanced diet.
+Infants with serious conditions are referred to local health services; however, most issues—especially nutritional ones—are addressed through community health workers and volunteers, who work closely with parents to ensure a balanced diet.

 Nutritional Education

-Ensuring that all children receive adequate nourishment is essential.
-AEE Rwanda integrates nutrition-focused initiatives across projects, including early childhood development centers (ECD), savings and self-help groups, and improved agriculture programs.
+Ensuring all children receive adequate nourishment is essential.
+AEE Rwanda integrates nutrition-focused initiatives across projects, including early childhood development centers (ECDs), savings and self-help groups, and improved agriculture programs.
 We provide practical training in nutrition through household, school, and community-based kitchen garden projects.
-Community health workers, attached to nutrition groups, teach mothers how to grow and source foods necessary for an affordable, balanced diet.
-Parents also share information and tips at regular community kitchen events.
+Community health workers, attached to nutrition groups, teach mothers how to grow and source foods for an affordable, balanced diet.
+Parents also share tips at regular community kitchen events.

 Sexual & Reproductive Health